 Having been born and brought up in stressful and unhygienic conditions, with no traceable family history, puppies originating from illegal puppy farms are more likely to have health problems, disease and behavioural issues due to lack of socialisation.
 These might not be obvious straight away but could develop after you bring the puppy home.
 Here are some of the potential consequences:

-Puppies from puppy farms are more likely to exhibit aggression, anxiety or symptoms of trauma.
-This is as a result of being brought up in a stressful environment by puppy dealers.
-Unfortunately, these issues may never go away – they cannot always be solved through training or by a loving and caring home environment.
+Puppies from puppy farms are more likely to be more aggressive, anxious and show symptoms of trauma, as a result of being brought by in a stressful environment by puppy dealers.
+Unfortunately, these issues may never go away – they cannot always be solved through training or by a loving and caring home.

-Although it is a natural instinct to want to rescue a puppy from a dubious situation, buying from an illegal dealer only helps fuel a lucrative criminal industry that breeds dogs for profit, with no care for the welfare of the mum or puppy.
+Although it is a natural instinct to want to rescue a puppy from an unlikely situation, buying from an illegal dealer helps fuel a lucrative criminal industry that breeds dogs for profit, with no care for the welfare of the mum or puppy.
 This leads to further suffering in the long run.

-The best thing to do if something doesn’t seem right is walk away and report your concerns to the Scottish SPCA animal helpline on 03000 999 999.
+The best thing to do if something doesn’t seem right is walk away and report your concerns of puppy farming to the Scottish SPCA animal helpline on 03000 999 999.

 Many shelters based in Europe and abroad launch appeals online and on social networks for homes in the UK to adopt orphaned dogs and puppies.
 While the ‘adopt don’t shop’ approach is a responsible way of buying a dog, rehoming one from abroad can carry a number of hidden risks.